mbarragana/property-search/README.md

   - Should be dynamically Updated based on the set filters (Api usage below)
 - The Rent/Buy buttons and all the filters should dynamically update the price histogram and the number of verified listings

-## Deliverable

-Deployed Demo web app (e.g. on vercel) or as shared github repo (please share with github user waquner)

 ● Bonus: Animations/transitions for dropdowns and sliders.

 # Technical Details